Salta is known as Salta “la Linda,” something like Salta the beautiful or Salta the cute. It is one of the most beautiful provinces in Argentina.

 The highlights are the Devil’s Throat, the Amphitheatre, and the Three Crosses.

 This day was to prepare our luggage and go back to the airport.

 It was a great few days touring the province of Salta.
 Unfortunately, I’ve missed many things to see, so I will have to go back in the future!

 I want to thank Magui and Juan de Turismo de Salta for making this trip unforgettable!

-This was my itinerary in Salta, I hope it will help you organize your trip to the Argentine northwest and enjoy its landscapes, people, gastronomy and wines!
+This was my itinerary in Salta; I hope it will help you organize your trip to the Argentine northwest and enjoy its landscapes, people, gastronomy, and wines!

-Are we going to Salta?
+Are you going to Salta?

 Last Updated on 9 October, 2023 by Veronica

 Disclosure: Some of the links on this post are affiliate links, meaning at no additional cost to you, I may earn a small commission if you click through and make a purchase.